-The VXLAN plugin will establish a tunnel (named overlay) on top of an existing network (named underlay).
-It encapsulate layer 2 Ethernet frames within layer 4 UDP datagrams, using 4789 as the default destination port.
+The VXLAN plugin establishes a tunnel (overlay) on top of an existing network (underlay).
+This encapsulates layer 2 Ethernet frames within layer 4 UDP datagrams, using 4789 as the default destination port.
 You can, for example, create a private IPv4 VXLAN network on top of public internet network nodes.

-This is a layer2 tunnel only, no routing between different VNets is possible.
+This is a layer 2 tunnel only, so no routing between different VNets is possible.

-Each VNet will have use specific VXLAN id from the range (1 - 16777215).
+Each VNet will have a specific VXLAN ID in the range 1 - 16777215.